publitas/staging-butler/README.md

 ## Caching Strategy

-Staging Butler implements a caching system to reduce Slack API rate limiting issues.
+Staging Butler implements a caching system to reduce Slack API rate-limiting issues.
 The caching system focuses on expensive API calls that are frequently made:

 ### What's Cached